bet01/workshops/elixir/README.md

 })
 ```

 In Elxir, and many functional languages, we have the pipe operator `|>` which takes the result of the previous function and passes it to the next function as it's first parameter.
+This gives us a clear and easy to read call chain.